By Christine Sunderland @Chrisunderland

 Christine Sunderland has authored seven award-winning novels: Pilgrimage, set in Italy, Offerings, set in France, Inheritance, set in England, Hana-lani, set in Hawaii, The Magdalene Mystery, set in Rome and Provence (all Oaktara), The Fire Trail (eLectio), set at UC Berkeley, and Angel Mountain (Wipf and Stock), set on Mount Diablo, east of Berkeley.
-She serves as Managing Editor for the American Church Union (www.AmericanChurchUnion.com).
+She serves as Managing Editor for the American Church Union (www.AmericanChurchUnion.com) and is a member of the Anglican Province of the King (www.Anglicanpck.com).
 Visit Christine at www.ChristineSunderland.com (website and blog), Facebook, and LinkedIn.